 Following this solid foundation, the department offers a wide range of certificate courses in the upper school.
-Pupils will select Computing as their initial taster subject in S3 to further consolidate their learning in key areas of web design, coding and App development.
-In S4 pupils can then choose to continue in Computing to attain a National 5 level certificate, followed by a Higher Computing certificate in S5 and for those with a real interest and ability in Computing the Advanced Higher course is available in S6.
-Other pathways are possible though – for example Nat 4 in S4 and then National 5 in S5 and Higher in S6; or take Higher Computing over two years in S5 and S6.
+Typically, this will be National 5 Computing Science in S4, Higher Computing Science in S5 and Advanced Higher Computing Science in S6.
+Other pathways are possible though – for example, National 4 in S4 and then National 5 in S5 and Higher in S6; or take Higher Computing over two years in S5 and S6.
+All options are discussed with pupils and our skilled Computing Science teachers assist pupils in selecting the course that is best suited for them.

-- To develop, maintain and stimulate students’ curiosity, interest and enjoyment in being creative with computers.
+- To develop, maintain and stimulate pupils’ curiosity, interest and enjoyment in being creative with computers.

-- To develop students with appropriate IT skills, concepts, principles, methods and vocabulary – thus enabling staff across the Curriculum to assume correctly that students have a basic level of competence.
+- To develop pupils with appropriate IT skills, concepts, principles, methods and vocabulary – thus enabling staff across the Curriculum to assume correctly that students have a basic level of competence.

-- To encourage students to develop personal qualities and transferable skills such as politeness, perseverance, computational thinking, initiative, empathy, self-confidence, independence and an ability to work effectively in a group.
+- To encourage pupils to develop personal qualities and transferable skills such as politeness, perseverance, computational thinking, initiative, empathy, self-confidence, independence and an ability to work effectively in a group.

 - To support the school and the School Development Plan in its over-arching implementation of computing technology to engage and support learning across the school.